Conditions Hearing loss

 - Does not say single words, such as “dada” or “mama” by 1 year of age

-- Turns head when he or she sees you but not if you only call out his or her name
+- Turns head when they sees you but not if you only call out their name

 - Seems to hear some sounds but not others

 If your baby has any of these signs, be sure to contact your baby’s doctor immediately.

 Each baby’s diagnosis is different.
 These differences can be related to the degree of the hearing loss, the type of the hearing loss and the cause of the hearing loss.
 Your child’s treatment and intervention plan will vary according to their individual needs.
 Basic information on hearing loss including how the ear works, types of hearing loss, audiograms, and simulations of varying levels of hearing loss is available through Boys Town National Research Hospital website, My Baby’s Hearing: All About Hearing Loss (Español: Todo Sobre La Perdida Auditiva)